star-ga/NikolaChess/README.md

   knight) rather than always promoting to a queen.
 The generator filters out any move that would leave the moving side’s king in check.
-* **Alpha‑beta search:** Implements a basic minimax search with alpha‑beta pruning on the CPU.
+* **Iterative deepening alpha‑beta search:** Implements minimax search with alpha‑beta pruning and **iterative deepening**.
+A transposition table caches evaluations of previously visited positions at different depths to avoid redundant work.
+The search orders moves using **principal variation (PV) ordering** combined with **MVV‑LVA** and promotion heuristics to improve pruning efficiency.
+A simple **time management system** aborts the search when a specified time limit expires, returning the best move found so far.
 Depth is measured in plies.
-* **Draw detection:** The search detects draw claims by the fifty‑move rule, threefold repetition and certain insufficient material scenarios (K vs K, K+B vs K, K+N vs K, K+B vs K+B on same‑colour squares, and K+N vs K+N).
+* **Draw detection:** The search detects draw claims by the fifty‑move rule, threefold repetition and a wide variety of insufficient material scenarios.
+In addition to classical K+minor vs K draws, two knights versus bare king, opposite bishop endgames and other cases that cannot force checkmate are adjudicated as draws.
 Draw adjudication is applied during the search and returns a neutral score when the conditions are met.
-* **Improved evaluation with optional neural network:** Uses piece‑square tables derived from the PeSTO evaluation function to combine material and positional bonuses into a single score.
+* **Sophisticated evaluation with optional neural network:** Combines material and piece‑square table values with a mobility term, **pawn structure heuristics** (penalising doubled and isolated pawns, rewarding passed pawns), and a **bishop pair bonus**.
-  A mobility term rewards the side with more legal moves.
+  These heuristics follow common practices in chess engine design and reflect guidelines from the Chessprogramming Wiki on pawn structure and passed pawn evaluation【224297850074552†L34-L36】.
 An optional neural network evaluator demonstrates how a modern NNUE‑style evaluation could be integrated; the included network is a small multi‑layer perceptron for illustration.
+Loading external NNUE weights is supported via the evaluation stub for future experimentation【200842768436911†L13-L21】【200842768436911†L119-L123】.
-* **CUDA‑accelerated evaluation:** Evaluates boards in batches on the GPU using a constant piece‑square table.
+* **CUDA‑accelerated evaluation:** Evaluates boards in batches on the GPU using a constant piece‑square table and the same pawn structure and bishop pair heuristics as the CPU.
 The CPU performs move generation and search while the GPU computes static scores for many positions concurrently.
 On systems without a compatible GPU the engine falls back to the CPU evaluator.